sriramab/gamamanual/References/PluginDocumentation/Extension_ummisco.gaml.extensions.stats.md

   * `float` **`skew`** `float` --->  `float`

 #### Result:
-Returns the skew of a data sequence, which is moment(data,3,mean) / standardDeviation3/nReturns the skew of a data sequence.
+Returns the skew of a data sequence./nReturns the skew of a data sequence, which is moment(data,3,mean) / standardDeviation3

 [Top of the page](#table-of-contents)